duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 ## Dataset

 We release the large benchmark dataset of 2D/3D meshes used to compare with existing methods.
 The dataset includes _10743_ triangular mesh examples and _904_ tetrahedral mesh examples.
-The dateset is divided into 3 categories, 2D parameterization, 3D parameterization and 3D deformation.
+The dataset is divided into 3 categories, 2D parameterization, 3D parameterization and 3D deformation.
 The dataset comes with both inputs and results of our method.
 Here is a more detailed [introduction and some examples](https://duxingyi-charles.github.io/publication/lifting-simplices-to-find-injectivity/).

 You can download our dataset at [here](https://doi.org/10.5281/zenodo.3827969).